- How do I create a lightweight setup with a single dialog?

 - Why do I get the default property value written, instead of the one entered by the user on the MSI dialogs?

-- I am using the EXE UI and I have a custom action without sequence that sets a property.
+- I am using the Enhanced UI and I have a custom action without sequence that sets a property.
 Why is the property empty on Install Execution Stage?